Efficient simulation of logical magic state preparation protocols: Simulation via stabilizer rank decomposition

 with a complex global phase $\omega$, a `control'-type Clifford $U_C$ generated by $\{S,CX,CZ\}$, a `Hadamard'-type Clifford $U_H$ generated by $\{I,H\}$, and a computational basis vector $|s\rangle \in \{0,1\}^{\otimes n_\mathrm{tot}}$.
 Upon application of a `control'-type Clifford gate, the CH-form of any state $|\Omega\rangle$ can be updated in $O(n_\mathrm{tot})$ time.
 Moreover, upon the application of a `Hadamard'-type gate or a projective Pauli measurement, the CH-form of any state $|\Omega\rangle$ can be updated in $O(n_\mathrm{tot}^2)$ time; see \cite[Proposition 4]{Bravyi:2018ugg}.
 Using this update rule, we can compute the overlap as follows.
 Let $|\Omega'\rangle = \omega' U_C' U_H'|s\rangle$ be another stabilizer state in a CH-form.
 Using the update rule, $\langle \Omega'| \Omega\rangle = \tilde{\omega} \langle s' | \tilde{U}_C \tilde{U}_H|s\rangle$ for some complex number $\tilde{\omega}$ and Cliffords $\tilde{U}_C \tilde{U}_H$. $\tilde{U}_C$ can be absorbed into $\langle s'|$, updating it into a new basis vector and a phase.
 The matrix element of the Hadamard-type Clifford can be computed straightforwardly at this point.
 Thus $\langle \Omega'|\Omega\rangle$ can be computed in time polynomial in $n_{\mathrm{tot}}$.

 Using this overlap estimation as a subroutine, we now describe how to (i) sample over $\{p_x\}$ and (ii) compute $|\langle \bar{\phi}|\tilde{\phi}_x\rangle|^2$.
 The sampling can be done by recursively sampling each bit in the following way.
 Without loss of generality, consider measuring one of the qubits in the syndrome register.
-The post-measurement state for both outcomes can be written as a $q$-fold linear combination of stabilizer states.
-In particular, the norm of each post-measurement state can be estimated from $O(q^2)$ overlap estimations.
-Once these norms are estimated, one can sample over this binary probability distribution and pick the corresponding post-measurement state.
-Since the stabilizer rank of the post-measurement state is still at most $q$, this process can be repeated with the same complexity until the entire syndrome register is measured.
+The postmeasurement state for both outcomes can be written as a $q$-fold linear combination of stabilizer states.
+In particular, the norm of each postmeasurement state can be estimated from $O(q^2)$ overlap estimations.
+Once these norms are estimated, one can sample over this binary probability distribution and pick the corresponding postmeasurement state.
+Since the stabilizer rank of the postmeasurement state is still at most $q$, this process can be repeated with the same complexity until the entire syndrome register is measured.
 Computing $|\langle \bar{\phi}|\tilde{\phi}_x\rangle|^2$ can be done in a similar way.
-Note that the stabilizer rank of the post-measurement state is still at most $q$.
+Note that the stabilizer rank of the postmeasurement state is still at most $q$.
 Therefore, the overlap can be again computed using $O(q^2)$ overlap estimations.

 To summarize, using the stabilizer rank decomposition, we can estimate the logical error rate in the following way.
-First, sample over the circuit-level noise and propagate it to an end-of-circuit Clifford error using the method in Section~\ref{sec:controlled_clifford}.
+First, sample over the circuit-level noise and propagate it to an end-of-circuit Clifford error using the method in Sec.~\ref{sec:controlled_clifford}.
 Next, estimate Eq.~\eqref{eq:overlap_stab_rank} by averaging $|\langle\bar{\phi}|\tilde{\phi}_x\rangle|^2$ over the probability distribution $\{p_x\}$.
 Since all the sampling, error propagation, and overlap estimation can be done efficiently (insofar as $q$ is small), the logical error rate can be estimated efficiently.